Elin Wyn

 Journalism Training

 I have 24 years experience as a BBC journalist, in both television and radio, news, current affairs and political programming.
 In 1999 I established the unique, bilingual, live broadcasting service from the National Assembly for Wales on the digital channel S4C2.
-I was also in charge of organising the whole of BBC Wales’ election news coverage in 2003 and 2005.
+I was also in charge of organising BBC Wales' election news coverage in 2003 and 2005.

 The journalism training workshop broadened my mind on the role of the journalist.